Italy, Spain bonds shine as Ukraine crisis heats up

 Many predict that the spread they offer over German yields will continue to fall.
 Banks such as RBS and Credit Agricole expect a difference of just 100 bps by the end of the year from around 160 bps at present.

-“It has been an extraordinary rally,” said Sandra Holdsworth, an investment manager at Kames Capital.
+“It has been an extraordinary rally.
+It’s all been steady and completely one-way,” said Holdsworth at Kames.
 “It’s very similar to the convergence that occurred before the euro came into existence back in the late nineties.”

-Sovereign debt managers are able to take advantage of this cheap, and readily available, market funding to actively manage their debt profiles.
-Spain said on Tuesday it may use bond swaps and buy-backs to soothe investor worries about their abilities to meet hefty repayments in years ahead.
+Sovereign debt managers are able to take advantage of this cheap, and readily available, market funding to dedicate more time to managing their debt profiles.
+Spain said on Tuesday it may use such things as bond switches and buy-acks to soothe nvestor worries about their abilities to meet hefty repayments in years ahead.

-More than half of Spain’s 914 billion euro debt matures within the next four years, according to Thomson Reuters data. ($1 = 0.7243 Euros) (Reporting by Marius Zaharia; Editing by Larry King)
+More than half of Spain’s 914 billion euro ($1.26 trillion)debt matures within the next four years, according to Thomson Reuters data.
+(Editing by Larry King)